Full forward model of galaxy clustering statistics with AbacusSummit lightcones: Forward model with simulation lightcones

 In addition to determining the number of galaxies per halo, the standard HOD model also dictates the position of velocity of the galaxies.
 For the central galaxy, its position and velocity are set to be the same as those the halo center, specifically the L2 subhalo center-of-mass for the {\sc CompaSO} halos.
 For the satellite galaxies, they are randomly assigned to halo particles with uniform weights, each satellite inheriting the position and velocity of its host particle.

 For this paper, we fix two parameters $\sigma$ and $\kappa$ in the vanilla HOD for simplicity. $\kappa$ does not strongly affect clustering and only comes into effect at very small scales. $\sigma$ does affect clustering on 2-halo scales, but it tends to be strongly degenerate with $\log M_\mathrm{cut}$.
 We omit $\sigma$ in this preliminary analysis for clearer interpretation of the results.
 We also ignore redshift-dependence in the HOD, setting $\mu_{\rm cut, p} = 0$ and $\mu_{1, p} = 0$.
-Thus, in the following analysis, the HOD is fully parameterized by 4 parameters, $M_{\mathrm{cut}}, M_1, \alpha$, and $\mathrm{ic}$.
+Thus, in the following analysis, the HOD is fully parameterised by 4 parameters, $M_{\mathrm{cut}}, M_1, \alpha$, and $\mathrm{ic}$.

-In order to sample the model parameter space, each forward model step needs to be computationally efficient so as to minimize the time need to evaluate the full forward model.
-To this end, we adopt the highly optimized \ahod\ implementation, which significantly speeds up the HOD calculation per HOD parameter combination \citep[][]{2021bYuan}.
+In order to sample the model parameter space, each forward model step needs to be computationally efficient so as to minimise the time need to evaluate the full forward model.
+To this end, we adopt the highly optimised \ahod\ implementation, which significantly speeds up the HOD calculation per HOD parameter combination \citep[][]{2021bYuan}.
+The code also enables a range of physically motivated extensions to the vanilla HOD and also redshift-dependent HODs (see Appendix~\ref{a:hodz}).
 The code is publicly available as a part of the \textsc{abacusutils} package at \url{http://https://github.com/abacusorg/abacusutils}.
 Example usage can be found at \url{https://abacusutils.readthedocs.io/en/latest/hod.html}.